A Guide to Thailand's Best Beaches

 Located just off the coast of Krabi, Koh Lanta consists of several small islands, of which Koh Lanta Yai is the most visited.
 A true all-rounder, Koh Lanta offers something for everybody.
 Whether you're after beautiful beaches and nature reserves or friendly fishing villages and fun beach bars.

-Also known as Phrae Ae, Long Beach features a selection of resorts and restaurants spread along 3.5 kilometres of white sands.
+Also known as Phrae Ae, Long Beach features a selection of resorts and restaurants spread along 3.5 kilometers of white sands.
 Thanks to its south-facing position, the beach offers not only views of Koh Phi Phi on the horizon, but wonderful sunsets.
 Its softly sloping sands and temperate waters are also ideal for families.

 Situated in the southern tip of Koh Lanta, Kantiang is the gateway to some of the best diving in Thailand.
 The area boasts spectacular reefs, great visibility and fantastic marine diversity, all just a short boat trip from the white sandy shore.
 A handful of accommodation options also range from family-run bungalows to luxury resorts.

-Offering a laid-back atmosphere, Klong Khong is the beach of choice for budget travellers.
+Offering a laid-back atmosphere, Klong Khong is the beach of choice for budget travelers.
 Basic beach bungalows offer cheap lodging, with a variety of beach bars making Klong Khong one of the top places in Koh Lanta for a party.
 Although compared to the rest of Thailand’s famous full-moon events, it's likely to be a much more chilled affair.